Is Baroque Week for you?

 Keyboards

 Each playing room has one or more harpsichords, spinets or chamber organs.
-We are grateful to those who bring their own keyboard instruments and tune them daily, who get a £50 discount.
+We are grateful to those who bring their own harpsichord or spinet and tune it daily, who get a £50 discount.
 The remainder belong to the tutors, or have been hired.

 In the fourth session, after tea, singers and players are encouraged to make up groups together to explore vocal and instrumental repertoire of their own choice.